The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics

 \subsection{Limitations and Future Directions}

-While this study offers valuable insights, it also has several limitations that should be addressed in future research.
-Firstly, the study was conducted in a controlled experimental setting, which may not fully capture the complexities of real-world data visualisation tasks.
-Future studies should consider field experiments or longitudinal studies to examine the long-term effects of these interventions in naturalistic settings.
-Secondly, the participant pool was limited by the recruitment platform and available resources, resulting in an overrepresentation of participants from North America and Europe.
-Future research should strive to include a more diverse participant group.
-Thirdly, the study highlighted the potential of proactive GenAI agents but did not delve into specific design features and interaction mechanisms contributing to their effectiveness.
-Future research should explore the design and implementation of these agents in greater detail, optimising scaffolding techniques and feedback mechanisms to support users' comprehension of data visualisations.
-Additionally, the generalisability of the findings may be limited by the specific sample and context used in this study.
-Future research should replicate the study with diverse populations and in different domains to validate and extend the findings.
-Lastly, we did not analyse the analytical writing content due to potential subjectivity in coding and grading responses.
-This decision was influenced by the limited insights such analyses would contribute to our study's focus on understanding effectiveness and efficiency.
-In future work, we plan to use automatic essay grading and learning analytics advancements to uncover process-level insights from participants' interactions with the supportive methods and their impacts on the writing process \cite{ramesh2022automated, kovanovic2017content}.
+While this study provides valuable insights, certain limitations should be addressed in future research.
+Firstly, the controlled experimental environment may not fully mirror the complexities encountered in real-world educational settings involving VLA.
+To gain a comprehensive understanding, future research should conduct field experiments or longitudinal studies to assess the effectiveness of these interventions in authentic educational contexts.
+Secondly, the participant pool was predominantly from North America and Europe due to recruitment limitations.
+For future studies, incorporating a more diverse participant group is essential to ensure broader applicability of the findings.
+Thirdly, although the study demonstrated the promise of proactive GenAI agents, it did not thoroughly investigate the specific design features and interaction mechanisms contributing to their effectiveness.
+Future research should delve into the design and implementation of these agents, focusing on enhancing scaffolding techniques and feedback mechanisms to optimise students' comprehension of VLA.
+Moreover, although the findings should be generalisable to other VLA applications in different educational contexts, given the involvement of participants with limited contextual knowledge in this study, future research should evaluate the interventions' effectiveness in promoting higher levels of Bloom's Taxonomy beyond knowledge (Level 1) and comprehension (Level 2).
+Additionally, we did not analyse students' analytical writing content due to potential subjectivity and its limited relevance to the study's primary focus.
+Future work will utilise automated essay grading and learning analytics to gain deeper insights into students' interactions with supportive methods and their impacts on the writing process \citep{ramesh2022automated, kovanovic2017content}.

-\subsection{Conclusion}
+\section{Conclusion}